Nemus-Project/magpie-matlab/orthotropic/README.md

 12. sound synthesis of displacement, velocity and acceleration at output points
 13. Inverse modelling to compute the elastic constants from a set of measured experimental frequencies

-## The Orthotropic Kirchhoff-Love Model
+## The Orthotropic Kirchhoff Model

 The vibration of an orthotropic plate can be described via the Kirchhoff-Love model.
 This dynamical model describes the time evolution of the flexural displacement $u = u(x,y,t) : \mathcal{V} \times \mathbb{R}^+_0$.
 Here,  ${\bf x} \in \mathcal{V} := [0,L_x] \times [0,L_y]$ is the domain of definition, a rectangle with side lengths $L_x, L_y$.
 Here, and in what follows, $x$ denotes the longitudinal orthotropic direction, $y$ is radial, and $z$ is tangential.
 In quarter-sawing, $z$ is the direction along the thickness of the board.
 With this notation, the system reads: